Thinking About Buying a House At a Florida Foreclosure Auction? Think Again

 The most common scenario that we see is clients who buy a house at a foreclosure auction from a homeowner’s association foreclosure.
 These properties typically can be purchased at a foreclosure auction for a steep discount.

 You may be able to find a property worth $500,000 that sells at a homeowner’s association foreclosure for $20,000.
 That sounds like a great deal, but I can assure you that it is not.
-The reason the property Is not selling for more is because there are other liens on that property that could easily exceed $500,000.
+The reason the property Is not selling for more is because other liens on that property could easily exceed $500,000.

 Even though you paid $20,000 and are the owner of a record, those other liens can still be foreclosed on and you most likely will lose the house and you can kiss that $20,000 (plus whatever other money you spent on the property) goodbye.
 At some point, the lienholders will foreclose on that property and the house that you purchased for $20,000 will again be sold at auction to someone else.